Sharpening Blunt Instruments – Physiotherapy Techniques

 People like to know what they are dealing with.
 That’s our nature.
 We are uncomfortable when things are vague and unclear.
 Labels make everyone feel so much better even though what is behind the label itself may still be unclear.
 But that’s how we delude ourselves.

-Take for example, when we have a bad cold and the doctor is unsure what of bacterial infection we are suffering from, he may just prescribe a wide-spectrum antibiotic that too weak (as not build up unnecessary resistance) or something that is too strong (anyone who has had stomach diarrhoea after too strong antibiotics would know).
+Take for example, when we have a bad cold and the doctor is unsure what type of bacterial infection we are suffering from, he may just prescribe a wide-spectrum antibiotic that too weak (as not build up unnecessary resistance) or something that is too strong (anyone who has had stomach diarrhoea after too strong antibiotics would know).

 Experience and Precision